 Pernille Berg Larsen lives by the mantra of keeping things simple.
 Author and teacher, she is passionate about spreading her message of how wholesome family food can be simple and fun to prepare.

-This is the first in a series of posts Pernille will be doing for us on baking.
+This is the first in a series of Pernille’s posts on baking.